 There can also be personal ramifications for elected officials.
 If Council members authorize the spending of municipal funds without authority, for example, they can be held personally liable for that expenditure.
 (Community Charter, s.
 191).
-The only defence is if the elected official relied upon information provided by a municipal officer who was himself or herself guilty of dishonesty, gross negligence or malicious or willful misconduct - conduct that is rare.
+The only defence referred to in the statute is if the elected official relied upon information provided by a municipal officer who was himself or herself guilty of dishonesty, gross negligence or malicious or willful misconduct - conduct that is rare.